ahoney/anaconda-cloud-docs/docs/using.rst

       TOKEN=$(anaconda auth --create --name YOUR-TOKEN-NAME)
       pip install --index-url https://pypi.anaconda.org/t/$TOKEN/USERNAME/simple test-package

+.. _using-private-packages:

 Private packages
 ~~~~~~~~~~~~~~~~

 Packages may be private.
 This means that a user must explicitly have
 access to view the package.
 To view and install private packages, you
 must identify yourself to Anaconda Cloud.
-This is done with `access
+This is done with :ref:`access
-tokens <using.html#Tokens>`__.
+tokens <using-tokens>`.
 Once you have generated a token
 (``<TOKEN>``), you may prefix any repository url with ``/t/<TOKEN>``

 Note: This is just an example.
 You will not see any extra private